aaronccasanova/nextjs-gcp-github-action/README.md

 - Select `Create and Continue` and proceed to adding the following permissions:

-  - **`Editor`** — This allows the service account to enable or disable APIs or installing updates from the Google Cloud SDK.

-  - **`Cloud Run Admin`** — This allows the service account to run Cloud Run commands like pushing or deploying the application.
+  - **`Cloud Run Admin`** — Allows for the creation of new Cloud Run services.

-  - **`Storage Admin`** — This allows the service account to push the Docker image to Google Container Registry.
+  - **`Storage Admin`** — Allow push to Google Container Registry (this grants project level access, but recommend reducing this scope to bucket level permissions.)

-  - **`Service Account User`** — This allows the service account to deploy as a service account in Cloud Run.
+  - **`Service Account User`** — Required to deploy to Cloud Run as service account.

-> Note: The above rules and descriptions were extracted from [this article](https://medium.com/weekly-webtips/this-is-how-i-deploy-next-js-into-google-cloud-run-with-github-actions-1d7d2de9d203).
+> Note: The above rules and descriptions were extracted from the [google-github-actions/deploy-cloudrun setup guide](https://github.com/google-github-actions/deploy-cloudrun#setup).

 - Select `Continue` and then without making any changes select `Done`.